-This 2 minute neuroscience video on the vestibular labyrinth, the sensory system in our inner ear, which sends information via nerves to the cerebellum and to nuclei in the brainstem which then pass the information on to a variety of targets, ranging from the muscles of the eye to the cerebral cortex.
+This 2 minute neuroscience video on the vestibular labyrinth, the sensory system in our inner ear, which sends information via nerves to the cerebellum and to nuclei in the brainstem which then pass the information on to a variety of targets, including the cerebral cortex and vagus nerve.

 labyrinths & psychology

 Short-term autonomic nervous system and experiential responses during a labyrinth walk from Health Psychology Alberta Childrens Hospital is a systematic investigation of the short-term physiological and self-reported effects of a walking labyrinth meditation.
 Results indicate that walking a projected light labyrinth was an emotionally and psychologically engaging practice for youth and young adults, with an overall effect of greater relaxation and calmness.
 Results suggest that the availability of stress reduction tools similar to, and including the labyrinth, could have wide benefits for those undergoing physical and mental duress.

 This article from Comprehensive Psychology "Using the labyrinth as a teaching tool in Psychology" demonstrates the various ways in a which a finger labyrinth can be used as an inquiry-based, hands-on teaching tool in psychology courses.

 This Reducing Stress through Labyrinth Walking webinar is an interview of Donna Zucker, a rehabilitation nurse by Lauren Artress from Veriditas.

 This article from National Library of Medicine Walking the Labyrinth: Considering Mental Health Consumer Experience, Meaning Making, and the Illumination of the Sacred in a Forensic Mental Health Setting

 This is a link to the Lawson Health Research Institute's article on the same theme.